janbajana/magnum-build/README.md

 $ ninja -j6
 ```

-If you build magnum axamples for Android you have to chekcout branch from here, only `magnum-triangle` is currrently configurable:
+If you build `magnum-axamples` for Android you have to chekcout branch from here, only `magnum-triangle` is currrently configurable:

 ```
 git clone -b origin/jb/android-build git@github.com:janbajana/magnum-examples.git